YSVincent55/MinimumSpanningTree/README.md

-# MinimumSpanningTree
+# Minimum Spanning Tree
-This is a program that uses Kruskal's Algorithm to find minimum spanning tree
+This is a program that uses Kruskal's Algorithm to find minimum spanning tree.
+The program is coded in C++